Category Archives: Rants

 3) The authors need to have an advanced knowledge of LLLT too, particularly the matter of irradiation parameters and dose*

-4) Then the meta-analysis requires a high degree of competence with medical statistics (see how to write a systematic review with meta-analysis)
+4) Then the meta-analysis requires a high degree of competence with medical statistics

-* So we should not be surprised when someone who looks at a broad range of interventions for a pathology with lmited knowledge of LLLT struggles (and often fails) to stratify the data by effective irradiation parameters (wavelength, power, beam area, irradiance, pulses), dose (time, energy, fluence), treatment location, number of treatments and interval between treatments.
+* So we should not be surprised when someone who looks at a broad range of interventions for a pathology with limited knowledge of LLLT struggles (and often fails) to stratify the data by effective irradiation parameters (wavelength, power, beam area, irradiance, pulses), dose (time, energy, fluence), treatment location, number of treatments and interval between treatments.

 Class IV laser misleading claims